-‘Making a Murderer’: Brendan Dassey Not Part Of Steven Avery’s First Alibi
+‘Making A Murderer’: Brendan Dassey Not Part Of Steven Avery’s First Alibi

 Alibi Evolution

-Avery orginally told Marinette County deputies that a few minutes after Halbach left his property, his mother arrived to give him his mail.
-He didn’t leave the family property, and had dinner at his mother’s house that evening.
-He received two phone calls on his landline from Jodi, and was in bed shortly after the second.
+Avery originally told Marinette County deputies that a few minutes after Halbach left his property, his mother arrived to give him his mail.
+He didn’t leave the family property and had dinner at his mother’s house that evening.
+He received two phone calls on his landline from Jodi and was in bed shortly after the second.

 But approximately 25 minutes into his interview with deputies on November 6, 2005, his story changed.
 It marked the first time Avery mentioned walking over to Barb’s after placing the Autotrader he received from Halbach on his desk.
 Avery claimed Bobby was home at that time.
 Moments later, he said Bobby was “gone,” but that he talked to him between 11 a.m. and noon.